cicl-stanford/counterfactual_learning_cogsci2025/README.md

 ```
 @inproceedings{yang2025counterfactuallearning,
-  title = {Learning to Plan from Observed and Counterfactual Experiences},
+  title = {Learning to Plan from Actual and Counterfactual Experiences},
   booktitle = {Proceedings of the 47th {Annual} {Conference} of the {Cognitive} {Science} {Society}},
   author = {Yang, Justin and Gerstenberg, Tobias},
   year = {2025},